 Descriptive statistics, in short, are descriptive information that summarizes a given data.
 The input data can be either a representation of the entire population or a subset of a population.

-Descriptive statistics are of two types, measures of central tendency and measures of variability.
+Descriptive statistics are of two types, measures of central tendency and variability.

 The tools and techniques used for describing or summarizing the data in descriptive statistics are: